yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Some static methods in `com.liferay.portal.kernel.servlet.SanitizedServletResponse` have been removed because these relate to the X-Xss-Protection header which is not supported by modern browsers.
+### Removed Some SanitizedServletResponse Static Methods, the HttpHeaders X_XSS_PROTECTION Constant, and http.header.secure.x.xss.protection Portal Property
 - **Date:** 2021-Aug-05
 - **JIRA Ticket:** [LPS-134188](https://issues.liferay.com/browse/LPS-134188)

 #### What changed?

-The following methods have been removed:
+The following methods, constant, and portal property have been removed.

+Methods:

+- `com.liferay.portal.kernel.servlet.SanitizedServletResponse#disableXSSAuditor`
-- com.liferay.portal.kernel.servlet.SanitizedServletResponse#disableXSSAuditor
+- `com.liferay.portal.kernel.servlet.SanitizedServletResponse#disableXSSAuditor`
-- com.liferay.portal.kernel.servlet.SanitizedServletResponse#disableXSSAuditor
+- `com.liferay.portal.kernel.servlet.SanitizedServletResponse#disableXSSAuditorOnNextRequest`
-- com.liferay.portal.kernel.servlet.SanitizedServletResponse#disableXSSAuditorOnNextRequest
+- `com.liferay.portal.kernel.servlet.SanitizedServletResponse#disableXSSAuditorOnNextRequest`

+Constant:

-- com.liferay.portal.kernel.servlet.SanitizedServletResponse#disableXSSAuditorOnNextRequest
+- `com.liferay.portal.kernel.servlet.HttpHeaders#X_XSS_PROTECTION`

-A related constant has been removed also:
+Portal Property:

-- com.liferay.portal.kernel.servlet.HttpHeaders#X_XSS_PROTECTION
+- `http.header.secure.x.xss.protection`

-Finally, the `http.header.secure.x.xss.protection` portal property has been removed.

 #### Who is affected?

-Everyone calling one of these methods or referencing the constant.
-However, such calling code should be removed anyway, because it will have no effect on modern browsers and might give a false sense of security.
+This affects you if you call these methods, use the constant, or use the portal property.

 #### How should I update my code?

+Remove your code that calls these methods or uses the constant.
+The X-Xss-Protection header has no effect on modern browsers and may give a false sense of security.

-Remove the calling code.
-Remove `http.header.secure.x.xss.protection` from `portal-ext.properties` if it exists there.
+Remove the `http.header.secure.x.xss.protection` property from your portal property extension files (e.g., `portal-ext.properties`).

 #### Why was this change made?

 The X-Xss-Protection header is no longer supported by modern browsers.
+These static methods, constant, and portal property relate to the X-Xss-Protection header.

 ---------------------------------------